zenonas/snmpjr/README.md

 snmp.get ['1.3.6.1.2.1.1.1.0', '1.3.6.1.2.1.1.3.0']
 => [Snmpjr::Response.new(value: 'First result'), Snmpjr::Response.new(value: 'Second result')]

-Response objects respond to error?
+# Response objects respond to error?

 # Call walk on an Oid
 snmp.walk '1.3.6.1.2.1.1.1'
-=> [Snmpjr::Response.new(value: 'First response')..Snmpjr::Response.new(value: 'First response')]
+=> [Snmpjr::Response.new(value: 'First response')..Snmpjr::Response.new(value: 'Last response')]
 ```

-Snmpjr will catch and raise any exceptions that happen in Java land as RuntimeErrors preserving the message.
+Snmpjr will catch and raise any exceptions that happen in Java land and raise them as RuntimeErrors while preserving the message.

 When you request an Array of Oids these will be pulled sequentially